-3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence- and security-building as an element of indivisible security are implemented in good faith.
+3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence and security-building as an element of indivisible security are implemented in good faith.

-Annually, the Republic of Moldova is hosting one evaluation visit and 3 specified area inspections according to the provisions of the Vienna Document 2011 (VD11), as well as ' inspection in accordance with the Conventional Forces in Europe Treaty (CF.E).
+Annually, the Republic of Moldova is hosting one evaluation visit and 3 specified area inspections according to the Vienna Document 2011 (VD11), as well as 1 inspection in accordance with the Conventional Forces in Europe Treaty (CFE).
 The Republic of Moldova does not currently conduct active inspections.